teuk/mediabot_v3/docs/RELEASING.md

 authorize publication, tagging, database changes on an installed instance, or an update of production.
 A later release decision must be explicit.

+There is no 3.7 release schedule.
+Current development priorities and the separate acceptance steps for `#i/o` are in the [`3.6dev roadmap`](ROADMAP_3.6DEV.md).
+Qualification evidence can continue to run in CI without opening a release or changing production.

 ## Supported release-path authorities

 | Boundary | Authoritative path |